Data Science Certificates in 2023? (15 Recruiters Tell All)

 Some programs, particularly offline bootcamps, also require specific qualifications or have extensive application processes.
 Translation?
 You won’t be able to jump in right away and begin learning.
 You’ll need to factor in time costs and application fees for these programs when making your choice.

-If you’re considering a data science certificate from a university, don’t.
+If you’re considering a data science certificate from a university, think again.

-Many of the expensive certification programs offered online by brand-name schools are not very meaningful to potential employers.
-This includes those offered by Ivy-League schools.
+Many of the expensive certification programs offered online by brand-name schools (and even Ivy-League schools) are not very meaningful to potential employers.

 What’s worse is that data science recruiters know this.
-That’s right–employers are keenly aware that a Harvard-affiliated certificate from EdX and a Harvard University degree are two very different things.
+Yes, employers are keenly aware that a Harvard-affiliated certificate from EdX and a Harvard University degree are two very different things.

 The Sticker Shock of University Certificates

-University certificates tend to be quite expensive.
-For example, consider the cost of some of the most popular options out there:
+University certificates tend to be expensive.
+Consider the cost of some of the most popular options out there:

 - Cornell’s three-week data analytics certificate – $3,600